 Now that it worked, I just had to make it look pretty!
-I purchased some ogee panel trim at Wickes to match our existing four panel doors, and installed it around the inside of each normal panel, with glue and some veneer pins.
-For the swinging door, the trim was installed to the actual panel, not the door.
+I purchased some ogee panel trim at Wickes to match our existing four-panel doors, and installed it around the inside of each normal panel, with glue and some veneer pins.
+For the swinging door, the trim was installed on the actual panel, not the door.

-Nail heads were sunk, everything got filled and sanded, then it was paint time!
+Nail heads were sunk, everything got filled and sanded, and then it was paint time!
 I painted the door in a custom colour (which we dubbed “‘Bout Ye”), like all the trim.
-I couldn’t find a dark green that I liked, so we colour matched it from a mixture of F&B ‘Bancha’ and F&B ‘Pitch Black’.
+I couldn’t find a dark green that I liked, so we colour-matched it from a mixture of F&B ‘Bancha’ and F&B ‘Pitch Black’.

 The swinging panel had to undergo a few more rounds of sanding once the door frame had its final coat.
 With the clearance for the swing only a couple millimetres, layers of paint can get in the way.
 I just had to keep testing it, sanding it back, painting… and then testing again.

 The final result!

 Add a shiny new beehive knob and boom!
 Secret four-panel cat door.

 Part of why I think this works so well is that the panels naturally have a shadow all the way around due to the trim.
 So if there’s a subtle gap all the way around one panel it blends in.
 It would look even better on a proper four-panel door, where both sides have panels.
 The inside of this door is flat, which means that you can see it from the inside.
 However, it’s not as clunky as some of the mechanisms out there, so I’ll let it slide.